Southampton Island: Geography

 It is separated from the Melville Peninsula by Frozen Strait.
 Other waterways surrounding the island include Roes Welcome Sound to the west, Bay of Gods Mercy in the southwest, Fisher Strait in the south, Evans Strait in the southeast, and Foxe Channel in the east.

 Hansine Lake is located in the far north.
 Bell Peninsula is located in the southeastern part of the island.
 Mathiassen Mountain, a member of the Porsild Mountains, is the island's highest peak.
 The island's shape is vaguely similar to that of Newfoundland.

 Climate

-Southampton Island has a severe subarctic climate (Köppen Dfc) which transitions into a tundra climate (ET).
+Southampton Island has a subarctic climate (Köppen Dfc) which transitions into a tundra climate (ET).
 Like almost all of Nunavut, Southampton Island is entirely above the tree line.
 Coral Harbour has never gone above freezing in January, February and March (although the latter has recorded 0.0 C. Due to the frozen nature of Hudson Bay, there is a severe seasonal lag until June, especially compared to more continental areas such as Fairbanks despite much sunshine and perpetual twilight at night.
 Due to the drop of solar strength and the absence of warm water even in summer, temperatures still drop off very fast as September approaches.
 Cold extremes are severe, but in line with many areas even farther south in Canada's interior.